vladimir-skorokhodov/kpasslib/README.md

   binaries: true,
 );

-// upgrade to the latest version (currently KDBX 4) db.upgrade();
+// upgrade to the latest version (currently is KDBX 4.1) db.upgrade();

-// downgrade to KDBX 3
+// downgrade to KDBX 3.1
 db.version = (3, 1);

 // set KDF to AES